 The All of Us Research Program uses high-quality security technology to help keep participant data safe.
-The data that participants give to the All of Us Research Program is personal.
-To protect this information, we follow strict security protocols and processes that are constantly reviewed and updated by the the Institutional Review Board (IRB) of the All of Us Research Program
+The data that participants give to the All of Us Research Program are personal.
+To protect this information, we follow strict security protocols and processes that are regularly reviewed and updated by the the Institutional Review Board (IRB) of the All of Us Research Program.

-Our rigorous security models help ensure data is protected and used ethically and responsibly.
+Our rigorous security practices help ensure data are protected and used ethically and responsibly.

 These are some of the specific steps we are taking to protect participant information: